tomohisa/SwiftSlackBotter/README.md

 ```

 ## Install Swift Env
 [SwiftEnv](https://github.com/kylef/swiftenv) is a swift version manager to select swift snapshot by user / folder.
-Since Swift Slack Botter uses DEVELOPMENT-SNAPSHOT-2016-02-08-a (Older Version), I reccomend you to use this to be able to choose specific Swift Runtime
+Since Swift Slack Botter uses DEVELOPMENT-SNAPSHOT-2016-05-09-a , I reccomend you to use this to be able to choose specific Swift Runtime

 You can install swiftenv using the [Homebrew](http://brew.sh/) package manager
 on OS X.